burczu/react-mobx-example/README.md

 # react-mobx-example
-React + MobX application for the blog post purpose
+React + MobX application for the blog post purpose.
+The blog post: [A short introduction to MobX](http://frontendinsights.com/short-introduction-to-mobx/).

 ## Usage